Mitchell v. Helms: Opinion of the Court

-The third criterion of the Lemon test was held in Agostini v.
+The Lemon test's third criterion was held in Agostini v.
 Felton not to be relevant when considering distributing aid to religious schools.
 The Court ruled that the loans were acceptable because they did not represent a governmental indoctrination or advancement of religion.
 The loans were made in a nondiscriminatory and constitutional fashion to both secular and non-secular schools.

 Since the loans were suitable for both religious and public schools, the government was not serving to advance religion.

 This decision expressly overruled Meek v.
-Pittenger (1975), and Wolman v.
+Pittenger (1975) and Wolman v.
 Walter (1977), as those decisions conflicted with its chosen analysis in this case.
 Both of those cases invalidated aid in the form of instructional materials to sectarian schools.

-Accordingly, the government could provide aid to religious groups as long as such aid advances some legitimate non-religious purpose and is granted in the same manner to non-religious groups.
+Accordingly, the government could provide aid to religious groups as long as such aid advanced a legitimate non-religious purpose and was granted in the same manner to non-religious groups.